Boucher-David/lab-27-react-forms-props-lifecycle/README.md

 ===
 ## Lab Description

+Simply enter your chosen subreddit and number of threads you would like to display.
+It displays an error message if you don't enter a subreddit, if you enter a number LT 1 or GT 100, and if superagent has an error for some reason.

 ## Submission Instructions
   * Work in a fork of this repository
   * Work in a branch on your fork